-predicate The and its rules in the file print_message/2 are (plhome)/boot/messages.pl, which may be inspected for more information on the error messages and related error terms.
+The file print_message/2 predicate and its rules are in the (plhome)/boot/messages.pl, which may be inspected for more information on the error messages and related error terms.
 If you need to write messages from your own predicates, it is recommended to reuse the existing message terms if applicable.
-If no existing message term is applicable, invent a fairly unique term that represents the event and define a rule for the multifile predicate prolog: message//1.
-See section 4.11.3 for a deeper discussion and examples.
+If no existing message term is applicable, invent a fairly unique term that represents the event and define a rule for the multifile predicate prolog:message//1.
+See section 4.11.4 for a deeper discussion and examples.